-The hiring process took a little longer.
-Hussain met with executives and staff several times before receiving an offer.
-That's par for the course at the company.
-"It's as much about the right fit for the person coming in as it is for us -- so it's really a two-way street," says Accompass President Sarah Beech.
+Not surprisingly, it can take time to land a job at Accompass.
+Candidates may meet with executives and staff several times before receiving an offer.
+"It's as much about the right fit for the person coming in as it is for us, so it's really a two-way street," says Beech.
 "As a result, we have very low turnover."

 Interviews with the management team at Accompass gave Kelcey DeCoste a chance to see first-hand evidence of strong leadership, she says.
 "I felt that there was a lot I could learn from them.
 I also had an opportunity to see how personable the management team is, and it was clear through our discussion that they're accessible and great listeners, and committed to building a great team."

 After two years with the company, DeCoste is now pursuing her designation as a Certified Employee Benefit Specialist.
 "They also support me in attending conferences, workshops, and networking events."